 4. Mary Immaculate of Lourdes Church (1909) – for the Irish and Italian workers

-5. High Street Houses (1800s) – historical home area (current homeowners lead this stop)
+5. High Street Houses (the 1800s) – historical home area (current homeowners lead this stop)

 6. Tzu Chi, formerly Methodist Church (1827) – the first church in Newton